 I’ll probably pass it along directly to the publisher, A Book Apart.
 Feel free to message me as well if you think I can help.
 I just wrote the book, though, I honestly don’t know much about how the rest of it works.
 I do know that bulk purchase discounts are automatically applied when you order through their site.
 They can also facilitate providing download codes for event attendees.
 If you’re just ordering right off the site, you can save an additional 10% on orders with the code

 KUBIE10.
-If you want hard copies for an event, order early.
-They are printed on demand and shipping can be a bit pokey.
+If you want hard copies for an event, please order early.
+They are printed on demand and shipping can be a bit slow.

 Do you want my permission to quote me in a talk, book, or otherwise?

 You probably don’t have to ask, but that’s very nice of you.
-Mostly I would just ask that you include my name and a link to the original source (e.g. my book site or a tweet), if possible.
+Mostly I would just ask that you include my name and a link to the original source (e.g. my book site or the tweet or article you’re quoting from), if possible.
 If you want to reference one of my talks, I can probably provide originals of various slides or illustrations.